yeun23/yeun23/README.md

-## Hi there👋
+## Hi 👋

-Name: SUYEON CHO
+- Name: SUYEON CHO
-Age: 21
+- Age: 21
-Major: Artificial intelligence
+- Major: Artificial intelligence

 <!--
 **yeun23/yeun23** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.